Circuitscape/SpatialGraphs.jl/README.md

 SpatialGraphs.jl introduces the `AbstractSpatialGraph`. `AbstractSpatialGraphs` are a subtype of `LightGraphs.AbstractGraph`, and can be weighted or directed.
-AbstractSpatialGraphs are AbstractGraphs, methods from LightGraphs.jl work right out of the box.
+AbstractSpatialGraphs are AbstractGraphs, so methods from LightGraphs.jl work right out of the box.

 `AbstractSpatialGraph`s themselves contain an `AbstractGraph` in addition to